shawnclovie/cocos2dx-LuaProxy/README.md

 > local proxy = CCBProxy:create()
 -- !!
--- If you want to handle CCControlButton, you must add this line.
+-- If you want to handle CCControlButton, you must retain the proxy,
--- And kept variable "proxy" to global.
+-- And kept variable "proxy" to global or global table.
 -- While the button won't be use, just like scene poped, you'd batter release the proxy.
 -- proxy:retain()